CMQNordic/Web-Dev-Cheatsheet/README.md

 # __GIT & Cmd__
 Git => most popular version control system for corporation and tracking changes in source-code.
+Memorize some commands to run those from command window for best practice.

+Repository = Repo = Project <br>
+Commit = Save to git history <br>
+Branch = ... <br>
+Working Directory = All you files that you currently "checked out" and work on = All files you see and can edit for a certain repo <br>
+Check-out = switching between different versions of code (switching branches or ) <br>

-Install it on your computer (or check if installed) with command: <br>
+- Install it on your computer (or check if installed) with command: <br>
 `git --version`

->	Note! _In VSCode's "Command Palette" (open with `CTRL-SHIFT-P`) you can run all GIT commands from a list, instead writing memories command in the terminal.
+>	_Note!
+In VSCode's "Command Palette" (open it with `CTRL-SHIFT-P`) you can run all GIT commands from a list, instead writing memories command in the terminal.
 VSCode do also have a Git GUI with buttons to simply som common tasks.
-But it is still good to know syntax of commands to run them from command line when needed!_
+Still good to know syntax of commands to run them from command line when needed!_

  ### Here come some of the most common git commands to run from command window:
  Some  [tutorial can be found: HERE](https://www.youtube.com/watch?v=HVsySz-h9r4) and [HERE](https://www.youtube.com/watch?v=FdZecVxzJbk)